 Before to conclude the cycle of meetings, partners invited participants in the pilot to joint the Compass Community of practice.
-Even if within a common methodological framework, as opposed to national context in which Work Discussion Groups has been implemented, the Compass Community of practice aims to create an international network for care managers to improve the quality of PCC practices in residential care facilities across Europe.
+Even if within a common methodological framework, as

 At the end of the WDG pilot, each partner developed the national report by providing details about the test experience in their country.